zer2/fantasy-basketball-optimizer/about/turnovers.md

 Punting or soft-punting turnovers is about as beneficial as punting other categories.
 With this evidence, there is no reason to treat it differently.

-It should be noted that this test does not cover the third argument because all player statistics are known beforehand.
+It should be noted that this test does not cover argument 2B because all player statistics are known beforehand, making it imposssible for any drafter to have a surprisingly good team.
 There remains the possibility that in a real league, with some uncertainty about how players are going to perform, the best-positioned drafters will have a significant advantage in general.
-If the heuristic of section three is wrong or misleading, perhaps turnovers become significantly less important in that case
+If the heuristic of section 2B is wrong or misleading, perhaps turnovers become significantly less important in that case

 ## 5. Conclusion